HCL-TECH-SOFTWARE/connections-doc/source/admin/admin/c_admin_common_manage_ext_user.md

 -   Disabling anonymous access for all Connections users

-    **Note:** If external users are not forced to authenticate through a mechanism such as Security Access Manager \(SAM\), then you must disable anonymous access for all Connections users.
+    **Note:** If external users are not forced to authenticate through a mechanism such as Security Verify Access, then you must disable anonymous access for all Connections users.
 Perform the steps in *Forcing users to log in before they can access an application*.
 If anonymous access is enabled and external users are allowed to access your HCL Connections implementation, then external users might anonymously access all public data in HCL Connections.
 This access includes profiles and public files and communities that were not intended to be shared externally.

 -   **[Configuring self-registration for external users](../admin/t_install_config_self-registration_for_external_users.md)**